esnet/iperf/docs/invoking.rst

                  not match those of the original file.

           -A, --affinity n/n,m
-                 Set  the CPU affinity, if possible (Linux and FreeBSD only).
+                 Set  the  CPU affinity, if possible (Linux, FreeBSD, and Windows only).
 On both the client and server  you  can  set  the  local affinity  by using the n form of this argument (where n is a CPU number).
 In addition, on the client side you can  override  the server's  affinity for just that one test, using the n,m form of argument.
-                 Note that when using this feature, a process will only be  bound to  a single CPU (as opposed to a set containing potentialy mul- tiple CPUs).
+Note that when using this  feature,  a  process  will only  be  bound  to a single CPU (as opposed to a set containing potentialy multiple CPUs).

           -B, --bind host
                  bind to a specific interface.
 If the host  has  multiple  inter-